National Bank Financial Trims Kirkland Lake Gold (TSE:KL) Target Price to C$58.00

-Kirkland Lake Gold (TSE:KL) had its price objective cut by research analysts at National Bank Financial from C$59.00 to C$58.00 in a note issued to investors on Friday, The Fly reports.
-The firm presently has a “sector perform” rating on the stock.
-National Bank Financial’s target price indicates a potential upside of 12.80% from the company’s current price.
+Kirkland Lake Gold (TSE:KL) had its target price lowered by National Bank Financial from C$59.00 to C$58.00 in a research note issued to investors on Friday, The Fly reports.
+The brokerage currently has a sector perform rating on the stock.

-Other equities research analysts also recently issued research reports about the stock.
-National Bankshares cut their target price on shares of Kirkland Lake Gold from C$59.00 to C$58.00 and set a “sector perform” rating for the company in a research report on Friday.
-JPMorgan Chase & Co. reaffirmed an “underweight” rating and issued a C$50.00 target price (down previously from C$51.00) on shares of Kirkland Lake Gold in a research report on Tuesday, July 13th.
-Canaccord Genuity boosted their price objective on shares of Kirkland Lake Gold from C$60.00 to C$65.00 and gave the company a “na” rating in a research report on Friday, July 16th.
-Royal Bank of Canada reissued a “buy” rating and set a C$54.00 price objective on shares of Kirkland Lake Gold in a research report on Friday, September 3rd.
-Finally, CIBC reissued an “outperform” rating and set a C$77.50 price objective on shares of Kirkland Lake Gold in a research report on Thursday, July 29th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, Kirkland Lake Gold currently has a consensus rating of “Buy” and a consensus price target of C$67.67.
+A number of other equities research analysts have also issued reports on KL.
+Canaccord Genuity increased their price target on Kirkland Lake Gold from C$60.00 to C$65.00 and gave the company a na rating in a research report on Friday, July 16th.
+Royal Bank of Canada reaffirmed a buy rating and issued a C$54.00 price target on shares of Kirkland Lake Gold in a research report on Friday, September 3rd.
+National Bankshares reduced their price target on Kirkland Lake Gold from C$59.00 to C$58.00 and set a sector perform rating on the stock in a research report on Friday.
+JPMorgan Chase & Co. reaffirmed an underweight rating and issued a C$50.00 price target (down previously from C$51.00) on shares of Kirkland Lake Gold in a research report on Tuesday, July 13th.
+Finally, CIBC reaffirmed an outperform rating and issued a C$77.50 price target on shares of Kirkland Lake Gold in a research report on Thursday, July 29th.
+One analyst has rated the stock with a sell rating, two have given a hold rating, four have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, Kirkland Lake Gold presently has a consensus rating of Buy and an average price target of C$67.67.

 Kirkland Lake Gold Company Profile